syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 ## Accessible PDF document

-This setting allows you to determine whether to preserve document structured tags in the converted PDF document for accessibility (508 or PDF/UA compliance) support.
-This property will set the title and description for images, diagrams and other objects in the generated PDF document.
-This information will be useful for people with vision or cognitive impairments who may not able to see or understand the object.
+This setting allows you to determine whether to preserve structured document tags in the converted PDF document for accessibility (508 or PDF/UA compliance) support.
+This property will set the title and description for images, diagrams, and other objects in the generated PDF document.
+This information will be helpful for people with vision or cognitive impairments who may not be able to see or understand the object.

-The following code sample shows how to preserve document structured tags in the converted PDF document.
+The following code sample shows how to preserve structured document tags in the converted PDF document.

 {% tabs %}